 Recent studies have proven that the endocannabinoid system has a powerful influence on bone metabolism, as the receptors have been nicely represented on osteoclasts – cells whose main purpose is to resorb (lean out) bone.

-Bone is an active, living tissue which has been constantly shaped, remodeled and formed in reaction to the physiological and physical demands of the human body.
+Bone is an active, living tissue that has been constantly shaped, remodeled and formed in reaction to the physiological and physical demands of the human body.

-Bone matrix is made up chiefly of the macronutrients magnesium, calcium and phosphate and is also the substance which makes up the dense areas of the bone and the bone marrow frame.
+Bone matrix is made up chiefly of the macronutrients magnesium, calcium and phosphate and is also the substance CBD Testing which makes up the dense areas of the bone and the bone marrow frame.

 A lot of individuals still feel that if a person eats foods rich in these minerals then they are going to prevent osteoporosis.
 Epidemiological and other evidence indicates that this isn’t necessarily the situation.